RivkiAuerbach/Practicom/README.md

-## Welcome to the employee management system - the perfect solution for every business manager, from Rivki Auerbach Software Engineering.
+## Welcome to the employee management system - the perfect solution for every business manager

 ### How to use:
 Download the project,